lgatto/lgatto.github.io/_drafts/2017-11-14-BulliedIntoBadScience-OpenConCam.md

 ## Some background

-The **#BulliedIntoBadScience** campaign didn't come out of the blue, but is the result of efforts of many people that didn't lead to successful outcomes.
+The **#BulliedIntoBadScience** campaign didn't come out of the blue, but is the result of efforts that didn't lead to satisfactory outcomes.
 Efforts that often lead to disappointment and frustrations.

 We have already written about the background behind the campaign, such as for example in this PLoS ECR